Northwest-RESA/ps-plugin-clever-extracts/README.md

 # Version History

+## 1.0.6
+- Fixed the teacher name field misalignment
+- Enrollments does not include students that are no longer enrolled in school

 ## 1.0.0
 - Added the other extract file exports for Schools, Teachers, Students, Sections, and Enrollments
 - Changed the naming convention for the PQ